dcarbone/mysql-diff/README.md

 # mysql-diff
-Little utility to help produce a diff between two mysql schemas
+Little utility to help summarize one or more mysql schemas

 # Usage